-Having slipped through the diagnostic gaps as a child, suffering interminable teasing and bullying for not listening (as she couldn’t hear) at school, Haidee was only diagnosed with Microtia and Atresia just after Tiaan was born.
-Tiaan was born entirely without one ear, leaving him totally deaf on his left side.
+Haidee was only diagnosed with Microtia and Atresia just after her son Tiaan was born (he was also diagnosed with these conditions).
+Tiaan, now eight years old, was born entirely without one ear leaving him totally deaf on the left side.

-Due to developmental considerations Tiaan started out with a BAHA hearing aid at just under a year old, progressing to the Vibrant Soundbridge device with a surgical installation procedure in September 2016.
+Due to developmental considerations Tiaan started out with a BAHA hearing aid at just under a year old, having surgery to install his the Vibrant Soundbridge device in September 2016.

 Discovery Health Medical Scheme funds Haidee and Tiaan's hearing recovery

-“Were it not for Discovery Health Medical Scheme (DHMS) fund multiple operations and progressive devices totalling nearly R700 000, resulting in full hearing for me and Tiaan, our lives could have taken tragically different trajectories,” says Haidee, “The interventions have had a profound impact on our lives.
-My life without my new Med-El Bonebridge device would have been so very different.
-I’m really grateful.
-I’d like to thank the DHMS from the bottom of my heart.
-There is no way my son and I would have been able to have receive the gift of hearing, were it not for the scheme.
+"Were it not for Discovery Health Medical Scheme (DHMS) funding multiple operations and progressive devices - totalling nearly R700 000 - and resulting in full hearing for me and Tiaan, our lives could have taken tragically different trajectories," says Haidee.
+"The interventions have had a profound impact on our lives.
+I'm really grateful.
+I'd like to thank the DHMS from the bottom of my heart.
+There is no way my son and I would have been able to have received the gift of hearing, were it not for the scheme.
 Words are really not enough to share our gratitude.
-I’d like the scheme to understand that what has been done means so much more than just giving me and my son hearing.
-You’ve given my son a whole new lease on life!
-For that, I will always be thankful.”
+I'd like the scheme to understand that we have received more than just the ability to hear.
+You've given my son and me whole new lease on life!
+For that, I will always be thankful."

 "DHMS is one of the few medical schemes that funds the state-of-the-art hearing implants and procedures.
 This means there are uncounted numbers of people in similar situations as me and Tiaan, but with insufficient knowledge or help and who face an unnecessarily muted future," she adds.

-Haidee believes that all the heartache she went through has given her the compassion and understanding she needs to help Tiaan.
-She recently told her story to a kindred mother waiting with her hearing-impaired son in a specialists’ surgical rooms.
-“She broke into tears and wanted me to tell her absolutely everything about hearing impairment.
-It was the first proper insight she’d had into her son’s experience,” says Haidee.
+Haidee believes that all the heartache she went through has given her compassion and understanding.
+She recently told her story to a kindred mother waiting with her hearing-impaired son in a specialists' surgical rooms.
+"She broke into tears and wanted me to tell her absolutely everything about hearing impairment.
+It was the first proper insight she'd had into her son's experience."

 Helping those whose medical aids don't cover hearing-impairments

-Haidee has given Tiaan’s BAHA device to a woman in Port Elizabeth whose eight-month-old baby girl suffers from an almost identical condition.
-“I don’t know what medical scheme they are on but she said their scheme wouldn’t even pay for the tests out of their medical savings.
+Haidee gave Tiaan's BAHA device to a woman in Port Elizabeth whose eight-month-old baby girl suffers from an almost identical condition.
+"I don't know which medical scheme they are on but she said their scheme wouldn't even allow them to pay for the tests required from their medical savings.
 They had to pay for everything.
-There’s no way she could afford a BAHA device - the first and easiest option for a little one to start hearing,” she adds.
+She could not afford a BAHA device - the first and easiest option when it comes to getting a little one to start hearing," she adds.